HEP-Alliance/hsm/README.md

 To build the ASIC, set up OpenROAD-flow-scripts, clone this repository as `<ORFS-Root>/flow/designs/ihp-sg13g2/hsm` and run the build like any other ORFS design.

-### Caveats

-- The resulting design will contain design rule violations as tracked in https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/issues/1677.
-- The resulting design will not have metal density fill applied.
-We are currently working on that.

-Other than that, the design is ready for tapeout.

 ## Taped-out Build

 Find the build taped out on 11/12/2023 [in the releases](https://github.com/VE-HEP/hsm/releases/tag/tapeout-dec-23).